Tame River Educational Trust [TRET]

 Get Set for TRET

 This is a very exciting time for the development of schools in Tameside.
-Our proposed multi-academy trust (MAT) is in the process of development for a September 2020 launch.
+Our proposed Multi-Academy Trust is in the process of development for a September 2020 launch.
 As part of that process there will be a full consultation with students, parents and staff, where all with have the opportunity to help forge a strong Trust identity, consider the benefits for our schools and communities of working and sharing together and assuage any concerns that may arise in the meantime.
-Please read later our January 2020 update on our planning and statutory consultation*.
+Please read later updates on our planning and statutory consultation*.

-Right now, our three applications are waiting for the approval of the Regional Schools’ Commission (RSC) in the North West which is acting on behalf of the Department for Education (DfE) and in communication with our Local Authority (LA).
+Right now, our three applications are waiting for the approval of the Regional Schools’ Commission in the North West which is acting on behalf of the Department for Education and in communication with our Local Authority.
 We have been sharing our plans with the Assistant Director at the Local Authority with responsibility for Educational Quality in the Borough.

 In the future, this section of our website will feature a short-film on what it means to attend, learn or work in the Tame River Educational Trust.